blixor7/DEX-Arbitrage-Bot/README.md

 # Decentralized Exchange Arbitrage Bot

 A high-performance MEV arbitrage bot built using Rust and Solidity.
-This project provides insight into the fundamentals of decentralized exchange (DEX) arbitrage and serves as a foundation for those interested in exploring MEV strategies in blockchain environments.
+This project provides insight into the fundamentals of DEX arbitrage and serves as a foundation for those interested in exploring MEV strategies in blockchain environments.

 ---